chronolaw/http_study/README.md

 # http_study
-Follow me to study http.
+Follow me to study HTTP.

 ## Requirements
 Windows 7 or 10.

 But you can also run it on Linux or macOS.

 ## Links